tparchman/ERNA_chem/mapping_variant_calling_basicpopgen.md

-# GBS data processing for POMA.
+# GBS data processing for Ericameria nauseosa nauseosa from Pyramid lake.

 This document presents our workflow and rationale for genotype inference from high throughput sequencing of reduced representation libraries (GBS, RADseq, ddRADseq, etc).
 Several canned software packages or computational workflows exist for handling this type of data.
 These methods rely on set thresholds for sequencing coverage depth per locus to call hard genotypes.
 The biggest cost of using these methods is throwing away much, if not most, of the data.
 Examples of such software/workflows include: